s4wave/spacewave/README.md

  - Open chrome://inspect
  - Click "inspect" on the SharedWorker - usually named `bldr:default`

+### VSCode Debugging

+You can attach to the app using VSCode:

+- Press Command + Shift + P
+- Select "Debug: Attach to Node Process"
+- Select the Electron instance.

+This is only enabled in Debug builds for Electron, where the plugin compiler will automatically configure the web plugin to start Electron with `--inspect=5858`.

 ## License

 Copyright 2018-2023 Aperture Robotics, LLC.